Theo-Jaunet/VisQA/README.md

 ```

-The server should be able to run, using the script server.py at the root of this repo, as it follows:
+You can launch the server with the script 'server.py' at the root of this repo:

 ```